-As described in Notes 2 and 3 to the consolidated financial statements, the Firm carries \$1.2 trillion of its assets and \$437.6 billion of its liabilities at fair value on a recurring basis.
-Included in these balances are \$10.3 billion of trading assets and \$41.5 billion of liabilities measured at fair value on a recurring basis, collectively financial instruments, which are classified as level 3 as they contain one or more inputs to valuation which are unobservable and significant to their fair value measurement.
+As described in Notes 2 and 3 to the consolidated financial statements, the Firm carries \$1.2 trillion of its assets and \$403.1 billion of its liabilities at fair value on a recurring basis.
+Included in these balances are \$9.6 billion of trading assets and \$41.5 billion of liabilities measured at fair value on a recurring basis, collectively financial instruments, which are classified as level 3 as they contain one or more inputs to valuation which are unobservable and significant to their fair value measurement.
 The Firm utilized internally developed valuation models and unobservable inputs to estimate fair value of the level 3 financial instruments.
 The unobservable inputs used by management to estimate the fair value of certain of these financial instruments include forward equity prices, volatility relating to interest rates and equity prices and correlation relating to interest rates, equity prices, credit and foreign exchange rates.

-The principal considerations for our determination that performing procedures relating to the fair value of certain level 3 financial instruments is a critical audit matter are (i) the significant judgment and estimation by management in determining the inputs to estimate fair value, which in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures related to the fair value of these financial instruments, and (ii) the audit effort involved professionals with specialized skill and knowledge to assist in evaluating the audit evidence obtained from these procedures.
+The principal considerations for our determination that performing procedures relating to the fair value of certain level 3 financial instruments is a critical audit matter are (i) the significant judgment and estimation by management in determining the inputs to estimate fair value, which in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures and in evaluating audit evidence obtained related to the fair value of these financial instruments, and (ii) the audit effort involved the use of professionals with specialized skill and knowledge.